 In a phase I study with patient with iron overload, 15 patients received sub-cutaneous doses at escalating levels from 1 mg to 20 mg.
 No dose-limiting toxicities were observed at any dose level.
 LJPC-401 demonstrated a dose-dependent, statistically significant reduction in serum iron with maximum iron reduction at 8 hours and durable effect observed through the last day on Day 7.

 La Jolla reached agreement with the EMA on a pivotal study design in beta thalassemia patients suffering from iron overload.
-La Jolla plans to initiate a clinical trial in beta-thalassemia in mid-2017.
+La Jolla plans to initiate a clinical trial in beta-thalassemia in the 2nd half of 2017.